IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 ### Storage adminstrator tasks
 * Define SMS constructs, such as SMS classes and storage groups, for Db2 provisioning.
 The SMS storage groups can be per instance or shared by all potential provisioned Db2 instances.<br>The storage administrator can decide if image copy data sets and archive log data sets are to share the SMS storage groups with other Db2 data sets.
 * Together with the security administrator, provide access authorization to all prefixes in the following table to the Db2 IDs, including the ID that executes the steps of the Db2 provisioning workflow.
-* Define ACS routines to be used to determine the SMS classes and storage groups for data sets allocation during a Db2 system provisioning.
+* Define ACS routines to be used to determine the SMS classes and storage groups for data sets allocation during a Db2 subsystem provisioning.
 * Define USERCATs and ALIASes, associating them to their specific SMS storage group.<br> **Important:** The provisioning process determines the  ``ssid`` value.
 You must do the definition work for all potential instances.
 If you are allowing 5 instances, then you must have 5 sets of definitions below corresponding to the 5 ``ssid(s)`` that can be generated.
 For example: DY00SYS, DY01SYS, an so on.

 |prefix|to be used for|